violetta-ta/News-summarizing-app/README.md

 ### Backend

-* **Server**: Built with **Node.js**, chosen for its ability to handle multiple simultaneous requests efficiently—making it a suitable choice for multi-user extensions (e.g., for family or small teams).
+* **Server**: Built with **Node.js**, which can handle multiple simultaneous requests efficiently.
+This allows to expand application to multiple users  (e.g., for family or small teams).
-* **Authentication**: Uses **JWT (JSON Web Tokens)** for stateless authentication, avoiding the need for server-side session storage.
+* **Authentication**: Uses **JWT (JSON Web Tokens)** for stateless authentication, avoiding the need for adding components for server-side session storage.
 * **Database**: User credentials are stored in **MongoDB**, which by default runs locally on the same machine as the application.
+Ensure MongoDB is installed and running before launching the app.
+You’ll also need to configure your MongoDB connection string in `./config/.env`.

 To start MongoDB, run:

 ```bash
 systemctl start mongod
 ```

-Ensure MongoDB is installed and running before launching the app.
-You’ll also need to configure your MongoDB connection string in `./config/.env`.

 ---